vcb/meika-id/README.md

 Meikä ID is a privacy-preserving identity and authentication system that leverages the Finnish national electronic ID card infrastructure with zero-knowledge proofs.
 It allows users to prove they possess a valid Finnish ID card and authenticate to services under a consistent pseudonymous identity—without revealing any personal information.

-The system consists of a local registration step tied to the user’s DVV-issued RSA public key and a user-chosen BabyJubJub EdDSA key.
+The system consists of a registration step tied to the user’s DVV-issued RSA public key and a user-chosen BabyJubJub EdDSA key.
 This produces a cryptographic commitment that can be referenced in future authentications.
 Each login derives a unique, unlinkable identity per service while maintaining consistency within that service.
 Circuits are implemented with Circom, proving for both registration and login is designed to be fully local.

 Key properties:
 1. **ZK-based registration**: ties DVV signed RSA certificate to a user-chosen zk-friendly keypair